KatlehoJordan/tutorials/vim.md

 https://vim.rtorr.com
 Plugins for development if vim becomes your primary text editor include githumb.com/kien/ctrlp.vim ; github.com/scrooloose/nerdtree , github.com/rking/ag.vim
 If you run neovim, to run vimtutor, use `:Tutor` or `:Tutor vim-01-beginner`

+## Next steps

+Opening the help menu and following the instructions in there in terms of reading through the entire manual.
+After that, start using nvim at work in VS Code.